tbl(1) — Linux manual page

 rightmost one for vertical alignment.
 If there is no

-decimal separator, the rightmost digit is used for
+decimal separator, the rightmost digit is used for vertical

-vertical alignment; otherwise, tbl centers the entry
+alignment; if no digits are present, tbl centers the entry

 within the column.
-The roff dummy character \& in an
+The roff dummy character \& in an entry

-leftmost is used for alignment.
+leftmost for alignment.

-If N-classified entries share a column with L or
+If N-classified entries share a column with L or R entries,

-N entries with respect to each other.
+respect to each other.

 Decimal separators in eqn equations within N-classified